gabssnake/kindaVim/README.md

 * [AccessibilityStrategyTestApp](https://github.com/godbout/AccessibilityStrategyTestApp)

+# FAILING STATUS

+the automated build and tests are currently failing because GitHub Actions doesn't support macOS 12 Monterey yet. kindaVim is built for Monterey minimum. the full test suite (~5k+ tests) is run every day on a local Monterey machine.

 # LICENSE.SWIFT

 the `License.swift` file is not included. this is the file that contains private and obfuscated API Keys and data regarding license status.